ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 : A UTF-8 encoded error message string provided by the application closing the connection.
-The length is specified as a QUIC variable-length integer before it, and MUST NOT exceed 1024 byes.
+The length is specified as a QUIC variable-length integer before it, and MUST NOT exceed 1024 bytes.

 A CLOSE_WEBTRANSPORT_SESSION capsule MUST be followed by a FIN on the sender side.
 If any additional stream data is received on the CONNECT stream after CLOSE_WEBTRANSPORT_SESSION, the stream MUST be reset with code H3_MESSAGE_ERROR.
-The recepient MUST close the stream upon receiving a FIN.
+The recipient MUST close the stream upon receiving a FIN.
 If the sender of CLOSE_WEBTRANSPORT_SESSION does not receive a FIN after some time, it SHOULD send STOP_SENDING on the CONNECT stream.

-If a FIN is received on a CONNECT stream without a corresponding CLOSE_WEBTRANSPORT_SESSION capsule, the associated session SHALL be considered closed with an error code 0 and an empty error string.
+If a FIN is received on a CONNECT stream without a corresponding CLOSE_WEBTRANSPORT_SESSION capsule, the associated session SHALL be considered closed with an error code of 0 and an empty error string.

 # Security Considerations